What is osteogenesis imperfecta?

 - Orthopaedists, who treat and perform surgery for bone and joint diseases.

-- Occupational therapists, who teach how to safely perform activities of daily living.
+- Occupational therapists, who teach how to safely perform daily activities.

-- Physical therapists, who teach ways to build muscle strength and prevent broken bones.
-Physical therapists may also help you recover from broken bones.
+- Physical therapists, who teach ways to build muscle strength, recover from broken bones, and prevent broken bones.

 Living with osteogenesis imperfecta